Nepenthe (restaurant): Closures

 The Fassett family was forced to close the restaurant during fires in 1983 and again for three months in 1998.
 In 2008, the Basin Complex Fire closed Highway 1, costing the restaurant about $600,000 in revenue during peak season.

 During the 2016–2017 winter, Pfeiffer Big Sur State Park received more than 60 inches of rain, and in early February 2017, several mudslides blocked the road in more than half a dozen locations.
 At Pfeiffer Canyon 1.7 mi north of the restaurant, shifting earth damaged a pier supporting the bridge over the 320 ft high canyon.
 CalTrans immediately closed the bridge and announced the next day that the bridge was damaged beyond repair and would have to be replaced.

 During the same storm, a slide at a perennial problem point named Paul's Slide 22 mi to the south, near Cone Peak, closed the road.
 For more than two weeks, the only way in and out of the area between the two closures was on foot or by helicopter.
 Farther south at Mud Creek, 35 mi another slide blocked visitors from Southern California.
 The only remaining road out, Nacimiento-Fergusson Road, was a few days later temporarily closed due to slides.
 All of the businesses between the two closures, such as Nepenthe, Post Ranch Inn and Esalen Institute, and residents were isolated.
 Food and other essential items such as school supplies were ferried in by helicopter.
 The closure at Mud Creek was reopened to one-way traffic until May 22, 2017, when an extremely large slide covered Highway 1 for more than a quarter-mile.
 Trapped between the two breaks in the highway, Nepenthe and the other businesses were isolated with about 400 residents, about half of their regular customers.

 The Pfeiffer Canyon Bridge re-opened on October 13, 2017 at a cost of $24 million.
 On August 2, 2017, CalTrans announced it would rebuild the highway over the slide at Mud Creek and planned to reopen the road in 2018 at a cost of $40 million.

+The restaurant was forced to close again in August 2026 due to the Timber Fire.